 Enwayaang is the Anishinaabemowin word for "the way we speak together.”

-Each year, Gzowski hosts engaging guests "speaking together" with us about their passions, their interests and their ideas.
+Each year, Gzowski invites engaging guests to "speak together" with us about their passions, their interests and their ideas.
+Details are posted on the Trent University portal (myTrent) and on Instagram @gzowskicollege

 with FPHL Firekeepers